 You will see local kids at the villages who will expect treats.
 Wrather than contributing to rotting their teeth with sweets I suggest you have some educational tools like pencils and colouring in books etc to hand out (should you wish).

-I heard on the grape vine on my return that you can actually return via a different route wrather than in and out the same way. over 10 years ago
+I heard on the grape vine on my return that you can actually return via a different route wrather than in and out the same way. about 11 years ago

 I just returned from Colombia and did the trek.
 There are currently four operators that will take you on the trek (helicopters are no longer an option).
 You have a choice of doing it in 4, 5, or 6 days.
 I signed up for 5 but switched to the 4 as it was less difficult than I had imagined.
 The guides told us that on August 1st, 2013, the companies would be merging into one company, but still would be operating out of their individual offices.